nirvdrum/selenium-governance/index.md

   * This is to make sure the direction of the project is not influence by a single company.
 * The person has been contributing to the project for more than 6 months.
   * Contributions can take the following form:
-    * Are a peer or module owner within the Selenium Project.
+    * Are a Module Owner or Module Peer within the Selenium Project.
       * Have made a change to a Selenium repository or documentation.
     * Regularly make contributions to the W3C WebDriver Working Group
       * Are a member of the W3C Working Group as either a W3C Member or Invited Expert.